 Want to revise your theme evaluation skills in 'Climbing My Grandfather'?

-(Hint, yes you do!
-Double hint, you've come to the right place to do this!)
+Well, you've come to the right place to do this!

 In this activity, you'll be able to practice your evaluating skills concerning key themes in 'Climbing My Grandfather'.
 This activity should allow you to practice some key skills in detecting how the writer develops key themes and presents them effectively.
 This is a mixed activity - some of your answers will need to be manually marked!